The Poncelin Street Pump taken from an old postcard

 On 18 June 1940, during the Second World War, the Pump was dismantled on the orders of the occupying forces.
 The remains of the monument were abandoned in a ditch.

 After 1940, the dismantled remains of the Poncelin Street monument were sold off to a building contractor in exchange for several bags of cement by local roadworkers.
 The contractor took them back to his garden at his company's head office in Le Conquet.
-The remains were returned to the commune in 2001 and stored under the former water tower of Croas ar Veyer.
+The remains were returned to the commune in 2001 and stored next to the former water tower of Croas ar Veyer.

-And again it was almost two decades later before they were to see the light of day.
+It was almost two decades later before they were to see the light of day.

 Dear Mr Mayor,